London to Bombay 1939

 That’s the blurb on the back cover, if it had one.

 The man was my grandfather Hugo; his wife, my grandmother Queenie; his two daughters, my mother Barbara and aunt Joan.

 During 14 years of research into places, people and times, the story revealed astonishing things, matters of great consequence, some greater than even they could have known or imagined.
-During 3 years of daily writing, the story realised recurring themes, the complexities of identity, the transience of status and the innate, fragile nature of belonging.
+During 3 years of daily writing, the story expressed recurring themes: the complexity of identity, the transience of status and the innate, fragile nature of belonging.

 Neil reminded me of what Carol Ann Duffy said recently: ‘We need the voice of poetry in times of change and world-grief.
 A poem only seeks to add to the world and now seems the time to give.’

-I am grateful to John and Neil, to Elen and Gillian, for making London to Bombay 1939 accessible to all Dark Angels, as a gift from me to you.
-I hope you enjoy reading it as much as I did writing it.
-Please feel free to pass it on, with my love.
+I am grateful to John and Neil, to Elen and Gillian, for making the first three chapters of London to Bombay 1939 accessible, as a gift from me to you.
+I hope you will want to continue reading when the story is available as a print and e-book.

 “It was a 1934, bull-nosed, Ford saloon.
 Four doors.
 V8 engine.
 Flip up windscreen for ventilation.
 An ordinary family saloon fitted out for inter-continental travel.”